 The hike starts on old roads through many kloofs, giving birders ample joy, before another long climb takes you to the top of one of the highest hills of the Kouga mountain range.
 A long descent takes you to the Nooitgedacht Farming Community, allowing for a soft introduction back into civilization as you stay in an old farm house on a working farm.

 Day 4 Nooitgedacht to Nguniland, 30km

-We stay in old and very basic farm houses, with only shared accommodation available.
+We stay in old and very basic farm houses, and only shared accommodation is available.
 You will need a sleeping bag for two of the nights.
 All food and lunch packs are provided, and hikers will be required to assist with making fire etc from time to time.
 You will have to carry a lunch pack and enough water during the day.